bradsec/kdarkzsh/README.md

 MacOS and Linux Terminal related files and dotfiles

 ## MacOS Usage
-> kdark.terminal color scheme combined with the kdark.zshrc for a zsh prompt and appearance in MacOS terminal similar to Kali linux.
+> kdark.terminal colour scheme combined with the kdark.zshrc for a zsh prompt and appearance in MacOS terminal similar to Kali linux.

 ![kdark.terminal](/previewmacos.png)

-`kdark.terminal` is a color scheme for the default MacOS terminal application.
-Download `kdark.terminal` and open to import.
-Alternative open terminal.app and go into the preferences and import the kdark.terminal color scheme.
+`kdark.terminal` is a colour scheme for the default MacOS terminal application.
+- Download `kdark.terminal` and open to import.
+  - Alternatively open the terminal.app and go into the preferences and import the kdark.terminal color scheme.
+- Make the imported colour scheme the Default.

-`kdark.zshrc` copy and rename as `.zshrc` in the user home path `~/.zshrc`.
+- Download `kdark.zshrc` and rename as `.zshrc` in the user home path `~/.zshrc`.

 #### `.zshrc` uses `zsh-syntax-highlighting`, `zsh-autosuggestions.zsh` and `Fira Code font`.